Billing for the Advanced plan | Fluid Attacks Help

 Author identification

-Through this process, we obtain all the authors (developers) who made changes (additions, modifications, deletions) to the source code within a corresponding period.
+Through this process, we obtain all the authors (developers) whose changes (additions, modifications, deletions) to the source code we observe as merged on a date within the previous month.
 To accomplish this, we rely on the Git history information of each repository, focusing solely on the branch configured within the platform.

 Billing scheme